abrudz/dyalog-apl-extended/README.md

 # Extensions of Dyalog APL

 Mostly extended domains of existing primitives.
-A couple of new ones, and a generalised system function.
+A couple of new ones, a generalised system function, and a new system operator.

 ### How to use